citp/privacy-policy-historical/o/op/opt/optum.com.md

-> *The following text is extracted and transformed from the optum.com privacy policy that was archived on 2016-04-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160410060250id_/https%3A//www.optum.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the optum.com privacy policy that was archived on 2016-10-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161016194721id_/https%3A//www.optum.com/privacy-policy.html) for the most accurate reproduction.*

-# Optum Website Privacy Policy - Optum.com
+# Privacy policy

 #### Introduction